coq/coq/doc/sphinx/addendum/canonical-structures.rst

 constructor ``*``.
 It also tests that they work as expected.

 Unfortunately, these declarations are very verbose.
-In the following subsection we show how to make these declaration more compact.
+In the following subsection we show how to make them more compact.

 .. coqtop:: all